OriginCodeAcademy/Meetup/Projects/01-TicTacToe/README.md

 * There are two players (X and O)
 * X always goes first.
 * Players alternate placing their X or O in a slot on the board until one of the following happens:
-	* Win!
-Either player has successfully managed to get three Xs or Os in a row **diagonally**, **vertically** or **horizontally**.
+	* **Win!** Either player has successfully managed to get three Xs or Os in a row diagonally, vertically or horizontally.
-	* Draw!
-All 9 slots on the board have been taken, and neither player has been able to get three Xs or Os in a row.
+	* **Draw!** All 9 slots on the board have been taken, and neither player has been able to get three Xs or Os in a row.

 ## Scope
 * The board will be 3x3 slots (A total of 9 slots)